 First and foremost, I'm a scientist.
-Exactly what kind of scientist isn't that important, but if we go down that road, I've been trained as a palaeobiologist and palaeoclimatologist, but nowadays I am working on climate and biological systems spanning from the present to the future and all the way to the deep past.
-I am drawn towards complex system theories and networks, and I'm also interested more and more about socio-ecological systems that humans form together with the surrounding world.
+Exactly what kind of scientist isn't that important, but if we go down that road, I've been trained as a palaeobiologist and palaeoclimatologist, but nowadays I am working on socio-ecological systems and how human societies are using natural resources.
+I am drawn towards complex system theories and networks, and I'm interested about the deep roots of the systemic connections between nature, climate, human societies and resource use.

-Among other things, I am founding member of BIOS, and in the core team of the Scientific Consensus on Maintaining Humanity's Life Support Systems in the 21st Century.
-I am also Chair of the iCCB (integrative Climate Change Biology, together with Jason Head), part of the ETE programme, and an Associate Coordinator for the NOW database.
+Among other things, I am founding member of BIOS, in the core team of the Scientific Consensus on Maintaining Humanity's Life Support Systems in the 21st Century, and part of the ETE programme.
+I also was a Chair of the iCCB (integrative Climate Change Biology) from 2012 to 2019, and I’ve been Associate Coordinator for the NOW database since 2009.

 My present research focuses on understanding the ecological and climate related interlinkages with human activities in the present day and in the long-term historic past.
 I have a research perspective from natural sciences that is enriched by my own interdisciplinary training and collaborations outside my discipline.
 From my perspective, we need more transdisciplinary research efforts to be able to evaluate potential future pathways for society at large.
 We also need a more synthetic view of long-term changes, including cultural, social and political dimensions in addition to natural sciences.